tperich/MusicRemote/README.md

 The process can be improved if port in use is forwarded and the user has a static IP address or uses a DNS syncing service.

-Pyglet is used for playing music, not mandatory for the script to work.
-Note: You will also need
-AVlib for playing mp3 files using Pyglet.